neondatabase/website/content/docs/import/import-from-render.md

 After the restore process completes, you should verify that your data has been successfully migrated:

-1. Connect to your Neon database using the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or `psql`.
+1. Connect to your Neon database using the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or [psql](/docs/connect/query-with-psql-editor).

 2. Run some application queries to check your data.
 For example, if you're using the LEGO database, you can run the following: